stephenliu1944/create-web-app/mock/README.md

 }
 ```

+## Data Format
-The `body` parameter is a json of the modified agent, here is an example:
+The mock data format is a object of the modified agent, here is an example:
 ```
 "body": {
       "name": "bjstdmngbdr10.thoughtworks.com",